310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Why yes, I can~ With this walkie-talkie, I can—
+why yes, i can~ with this walkie-talkie, i can—

-Hm?
-Ah, that’s right, I left that with Midori, didn’t I…
+hm? ah, that’s right, i left that with midori, didn’t i…
 {% endbubble %}

 {% bubble Tetora %}